-Swansea's six Population Outcomes were adopted by Swansea's LSB and have been retained by the PSB.
-They are mentioned earlier in this document.
-This approach helps us to look at all the ways that we can focus on tackling poverty through the framework of the Population Outcomes which are forming the structure for Swansea's Well Being assessment under the Future Generations Act:
+Swansea's six Population Outcomes were adopted by Swansea's LSB and are retained by the PSB (mentioned earlier in this document).
+This approach helps us to look at all the ways that we can focus on tackling poverty through the framework of the Population Outcomes, which are forming the structure for Swansea's Well Being assessment under the Future Generations Act:

-Integration - by looking across all six population outcomes, our tackling poverty approach will be comprehensive and corporately integrated.
+Integration - by looking at all six population outcomes, our tackling poverty approach will be comprehensive and corporately integrated.

-Collaboration - no one organisation owns these outcomes, they are shared by the whole Public Service Board and within the Council, different departments have relevant roles.
+Collaboration - no one organisation owns these outcomes, they are shared by the whole Public Services Board and within the Council, and different departments have relevant roles.